 - On Twitter, give a client a thumbs-up for a great post, a great website, or just for being a loyal client.

-- Endorse a client on LinkedIn or even write a recommendation.
+- Endorse a client on LinkedIn or even write them a recommendation.

-- Like, share, retweet posts that a client has made.
+- Like, share, and retweet posts that a client has made.

-- Feature a client in your posts – show them as a hero.
-Everyone loves to read success stories!
+- Feature a client in your posts—make them the hero of the story.
+Everyone loves a hero.

 - If you have a blog, feature a client in a post or ask the client to guest blog.